Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Abstract

 \section{Abstract}

 The Coherent Ising Machine (CIM) is a quantum network of optical parametric oscillators (OPOs) intended to find ground states of the Ising model.
-This is an NP-hard problem, related to several important minimization problems, including the max-cut graph problem, and many similar problems.
+This is an NP-hard problem, related to several important minimization problems, including the max-cut graph problem.
 In order to enhance its potential performance, we analyze the coherent coupling strategy for the CIM in a highly quantum regime.
-To explore this limit we employ accurate numerical simulations.
+To explore this limit, without assuming gaussianity, we employ accurate numerical simulations.
 Due to the inherent complexity of the system, the maximum network size is limited.
 While master equation methods can be used, their scalability diminishes rapidly for larger systems.
 Instead, we use Monte Carlo wave-function methods, which scale as the wave-function dimension, and use large numbers of samples.
-These simulations involve Hilbert spaces exceeding \$10\textasciicircum\{7\}\$ dimensions.
+These simulations involve Hilbert spaces exceeding $10^{7}$ dimensions.
 To evaluate success probabilities, we use quadrature probabilities.
-We demonstrate the potential for quantum computational advantage through improved simulation times and success rates in a low-dissipation regime, by using quantum superpositions and time varying couplings to give enhanced quantum effects.
+We demonstrate the potential for quantum computational advantage by reducing the time required to reach maximum success probability in a low-dissipation regime enabled by initial quantum superpositions and entanglement.
+Furthermore, we demonstrate that tailored time-dependent couplings can amplify these quantum effects.
+Comparisons with classical CIM models give evidence that quantum tunneling effects in this strong coupling limit can overcome trapping in false minima.
+This can greatly increase success rates, indicating a potential for quantum advantage.
+Finally, we perform a coherence analysis based on the state purity to examine the role of quantum coherence in CIM performance and to determine how state purity correlates with improved optimization outcomes.